 4. Flickr Groups

-Flickr is an awesome source of inspiration.
-Last year I did a detailed post on Flickr search tools that make searching it much easier.
+Flickr is still an awesome source of inspiration.
 Another useful tip that always turn effective for me is browsing through Flickr groups that unite photos on one particular topic.

 While I didn’t have much luck finding really cool Flickr groups through its built-in Groups search option, I came up with an alternative way: